halhadad/incident-copilot-mcp/README.md

 ## Decisions and tradeoffs

-**SQL safety is layered, and only one layer is the real boundary.** A write has to get through all four: the `incident_ro` Postgres role (`GRANT SELECT` only, enforced by Postgres itself, the actual boundary), a read-only transaction with a statement timeout, an AST guard that rejects non-`SELECT` statements and clamps `LIMIT` (`src/core/sqlGuard.ts`), and result-side redaction/budgeting.
-The AST guard is explicitly not trusted as the boundary:
-SQL parsers can be fooled, so layers 1 and 2 have to hold regardless.
+**The actual write boundary is a Postgres role and a read-only transaction, not application code.** `incident_ro` has `GRANT SELECT` only, and every query runs inside `BEGIN TRANSACTION READ ONLY` with a `statement_timeout`: both standard Postgres mechanisms, enforced by Postgres itself regardless of what this server does.
+On top of that, an AST guard (`src/core/sqlGuard.ts`) rejects non-`SELECT` statements and clamps `LIMIT` before a query is even sent, giving a fast, readable rejection instead of a raw driver error, and result-side redaction/budgeting shape what comes back.
+The AST guard is explicitly not trusted as the boundary: SQL parsers can be fooled, so the Postgres-enforced role and transaction have to hold regardless.
 The integration suite proves each layer independently against a live database rather than trusting the application code alone.